-The course uses a formal language called Spec for writing specs and implementations; you can think of it as a very high level programming language.
+The course uses a formal language called Spec for writing specs and code; you can think of it as a very high level programming language.
 There is a good deal of written introductory material on Spec (explanations and finger exercises) as well as a reference manual and a formal semantics.
 We introduce Spec ideas in class as we use them, but we do not devote class time to teaching Spec per se; we expect you to learn it on your own from the handouts.
+The one to concentrate on is handout 3, which has an informal introduction to the main features and lots of examples.
+Section 9 of handout 4, the reference manual, should also be useful.
+The rest of the reference manual is for reference, not for learning.
+Don't overlook the one page summary at the end of handout 3.